 This unit introduces fundamental image processing techniques for the digital manipulation of 2D image data.
 Algorithms explored include those for edge detection, image enhancement, feature and shape extraction, segmentation and noise removal.
 The unit provides students an opportunity to develop theoretical understanding of these algorithms, and practical skills in implementing and applying them to real image data.

-At the completion of this unit students will have -
+At the completion of this unit students will be able to:

-Examination (3 hours): 70%; In-semester assessment: 30%
+Examination (2 hours): 50%; In-semester assessment: 50%

 Minimum total expected workload equals 12 hours per week comprising:

-(a.)
-Contact hours for on-campus students:
+- Contact hours for on-campus students: